Welcome to ep5

 After first investing a very large fortune, you gradually convert this obscenely huge amount of money into a long stretch of track, add a few locomotives, find customers, hire some people who, it is earnestly to be hoped, know something about running a railroad, and stir constantly ’til you have become the owner of the world’s newest railway.
 We also take a close look at a few of the Forces of Darkness who will all line up to take pot-shots at you, both figuratively and literally (Title 49 Code of Federal Regulations Part 223).

 (For the second loveliest train ever built and evidence of how Japanese train companies grasp the concept of branding far better than their peers elsewhere in the world do, see this.)

 Public radio – out now

-ep5 has, since mid-2015, produced a public radio series entitled "Ninety Second Science".
-We release at the rate of one episode per weekday, with production funded through the end of calendar year 2016.
-The series features daily minute-and-a-half stories on fascinating topics and themes from science and technology, with an inclination toward the exotic, peculiar, and remarkable.
+Between mid-2015 and early 2017, ep5 produced a public radio series entitled "Ninety Second Science".
+It was released at the rate of one episode per weekday.
+The series featured daily minute-and-a-half stories on fascinating topics and themes from science and technology, with an inclination toward the exotic, peculiar, and remarkable.
 It is distributed nationally by PRX and NPR.